solana-developers/professional-education/README.md

 **If you're planning on running a training event** welcome, you're in the right place!
 This repo has everything you need to plan and teach the course.
 You can also [contact Mike MacCana](mailto:mike.maccana@solana.org) for help.

 - The [Instructor presentation](./Solana%20Professional%20Education.key).
-We use Keynote as there are animations in some slides, and other presentation tools don't have magic move.
+We use Keynote as there are animations in some slides, and other presentation tools don't have Keynote's 'magic move'.
+There is also a [Powerpoint Export](./Solana%20Professional%20Education%20Powerpoint%20Export.pptx)
 - The files in [`labs`](./labs) are working solutions to each lesson's labs.
 - This README file is a playbook of how to run a training event.